 Thanks! to all the speakers and attendees!
 It was great to see you in Montpellier.

 9:30-11:00 (Epi)genomic environmental stress response in Drosophila.
 Cristina Vieira (University of Lyon, France).

 11:30-13:00 Transposable element evolution in Drosophila.
 Andrea Betancourt (University of Liverpool, UK).

 14:30-16:00 Evolution timescales in Drosophila.
 Dmitri Petrov (Stanford University, USA).

 16:00-16:30 Coffee break and Poster session

 17:00-17:30 Genomics of an adaptive balanced inversion polymorphism in a seaweed fly.
-Claire Mérot (Université Lava, Canada).
+Claire Mérot (Université Laval, Canada).

 17:30-18:00 Polygenic adaptation fuels genetic redundancy in Drosophila.
 Neda Barghi (Institut für Populationsgenetik, Austria).

 9:30-11:00 Can cis-regulatory variation point to the molecular targets of polygenic selection?
 Insights from the Arabidopsis genus.
 Juliette de Meaux (University of Cologne, Germany).